De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: The experimental verification

-In order to justify usage of (\ref{Clr_Dpl}) as a perturbance we here suggest to consider mesons as constituted by two types of color-''dumbbells'', one describing a quark-anti-quark configuration, and the other, a gluon--anti-gluon (glueball) configuration.
-The meson Hamiltonian ${\mathcal H}_{\mbox{m}}(\chi, \theta,\varphi)$ of such a system can then be approximately separated into a dominant free rotational motion of say, the supposedly light quark-anti-quark pair, described by the Hamiltonian ${\mathcal H}_{\mbox{Sc}}(\chi,\theta,\varphi)$ in (\ref{paso11}), perturbed by the ``residual'' color-dipole interaction, $V_{CD}(\chi)$ in (\ref{Clr_Dpl}), attributed to heavier gluon-anti-gluon (glueball) configurations, according to,
+Usage of (\ref{Clr_Dpl}) as a perturbance was justified by the suggestion to consider mesons as made of two types of color-dipoles, one constituted by a quark and an anti-quark, and the other by a gluon and an anti-gluon.
+The meson Hamiltonian, ${\mathcal H}_{\mbox{Pert}}$, of such a system, given in (\ref{Hmes}), can then be approximately separated into a dominant free 4D rotational motion of say, the supposedly light quark-anti-quark pair, described by the Hamiltonian ${\mathcal H}_{\mbox{Sc}}$ in (\ref{paso11}), perturbed by the ``residual'' color-dipole interaction, $V_{CD}(\chi)$ in (\ref{Clr_Dpl}), generated by a background gloun-antigluon dipole.
 Such a picture is consistent with the idea of the constituent quarks as effective degrees of freedom, i.e. as fundamental quarks ``dressed'' by gluons.
-In adopting ${\mathcal H}_{\mbox{m}}(\chi, \theta,\varphi)$ as a working hypothesis, one is of course neglecting the perturbance of the glueball by the color-dipole potential generated by the quark-anti-quark pair, and the tensor interaction between the two dipoles \cite{Gaillol}.
+In adopting ${\mathcal H}_{\mbox{Pert}}$ as a working hypothesis, one is of course neglecting the perturbance of the glueball by the color-dipole potential generated by the quark-anti-quark pair, and the tensor interaction between the two dipoles \cite{Gaillol}.

-Such corrections may affect the wave functions and become relevant in the calculations of ``differential'' hadron properties such as transition matrix elements, form-factors etc. As to the spectra, a global characteristic, we demonstrated in \cite{EPJA16} that the interacting Hamiltonian in (\ref{razbienie_gamiltoniana}) serves quite well the purpose of explaining the gaps between the lowest-, and the first excited states in the $f_0$, $\pi$, and $\eta $ families, practically without affecting the rest, a reason for which the perturbation under discussion can be considered as ``soft''.
-More specifically, these gaps have been accounted for in terms of the mass formula in (\ref{mass-frla}), cast in \cite{EPJA16} into the form,

-where the free additive constant parameter $C$ has been introduced for the purpose to fix the absolute values of the lowest meson masses.
-In other words, the mass formula in (\ref{mass-frla}) resulted pretty much adequate for the overall satisfactory description on the mass distributions of the unflavored mesons.
-The restriction to the unflavored mesons was made for the sake of validity of the conformal symmetry, which is to a large amount respected in the sector of the unflavored quarks of comparatively light masses.